 Online education, broadly defined as any education or training that is delivered electronically by the internet or on an organization's intranet, is widely available for EMS students and professionals.
 Students may complete entire classes or portions of their course work in pursuit of an EMT certification or paramedicine degree.
 EMS professionals have more opportunities than ever for synchronous and asynchronous online education for refresher and recertification education.

-The media for online training and education varies widely, from pages of HTML text to streaming full motion video, to highly interactive Flash.
+The media for online training and education varies widely, from pages of HTML text to streaming full-motion video, to highly interactive Flash or HTML5.
 Regardless of the media, online education, like classroom education, should be developed to meet carefully articulated learning objectives.
-The amount of technological “whiz bang” incorporated into the online education activity should be dictated by the lesson objectives and should reflect the time and resources available to develop the lesson.
+The amount of technological “whiz-bang” incorporated into the online education activity should be dictated by the lesson objectives and should reflect the time and resources available to develop the lesson.

 Individuals and organizations are rapidly integrating online education into their training programs because of several important benefits.

 Users can immediately start consuming online education with nothing more than a web-enabled device like a smartphone, tablet, laptop or desktop PC.
 EMS students and professionals can find thousands of YouTube videos covering topics from patient assessment to emergency vehicle operations that have been uploaded by accredited EMS education programs, service providers and product distributors.
 YouTube videos are great for quickly reviewing important concepts or learning about new medical devices and procedures.